 - Those with naturally oily hair, who wash it repeatedly to be rid of that feeling, may even find their tresses start to become greasier the more they wash!

 This happens when your hair begins to overcompensate for all the dryness.
-As a result, it produces way more oils in an attempt to re-balance the scalp.
+As a result, it produces way more oils in an attempt to re-balance the feel of the scalp.

 Do: Wash your hair only when it needs it